 Situation Report by PALM Strategic

-Situation of Report: based on the aforementioned analysis and reading of the scene, following are the expected scenarios:
+Possible Scenarios: Based on the abovementioned analysis and reading of the scene, following is the expected:

 1. Naftali Bennett and the governmental coalition's parties might continue to guarantee the continuation of the current government despite all the serious differences and challenges between its components to maintain a state of balance between the right-wing visions and different-oriented coalition, and to keep this state for the longest phase without a clear recognition of the collapse of the government or the coalition.